AlfrescoArchive/acs-deployment-aws/README.md

 * In: ```Upload a template to Amazon S3``` choose templates/acs-deployment-master.yaml
 * Choose a stack name like my-acs-eks
 * Fill out the parameters.
 In many cases you can take the default parameter.
-For some parameter sections we will provide some extra information.
+For some parameter sections we will provide some additional information.

 **S3 Cross Replication Bucket for storing ACS content store**